nktice/AMD-AI/README.md

 2023-12-18 - Update this document ( for ROCm 5.6.1 ) as it is the current 'stable' version supported by PyTorch.
 Test showed it was able to load the modest Mixtral variant TheBloke_mixtralnt-4x7b-test-GPTQ using ExLlamav2 - takes ~18GB out of VRAM to hold this model.

+2023-12-23 - Update to use miniconda instead of anaconda.
+Exllamav2 improved details.
+Looks like FA2 works.
+Minor revisions.

 -----